What happens when the world slows down? Tech adoption needs to speed up

 Could our life sciences clients quickly redeploy AI, collaboration software and data to find a vaccine?
 How might IT systems at our clients in other industries be elastic or resilient enough to handle all the required changes to keep supply chains moving — and workers connected to critical systems?

 Accenture Research moved quickly to address the need for instant insights on these and other challenges when faced with COVID-19.
-We looked to our research on future systems — a state in which businesses adopt complex, interconnected living systems of technologies, applications and people to scale innovations repeatedly — which helped us quickly address some of these questions for our clients.
+We looked to our research on interconnected systems — a state in which businesses adopt complex, interconnected systems of technologies, applications and people to scale innovations repeatedly — which helped us quickly address some of these questions for our clients.

 <<< Start >>>